 - East Tecolote Phase II Phase II will include additional stream crossing improvements.
-Design, permitting, and implementation timeline is to be determined. - Norfolk Canyon Access Improvements Public Utilities has transferred this access project to ECP and will be included in the Kensington Improv 1 Capital Improvements Project (CIP).
+Design, permitting, and implementation timeline is to be determined. - Norfolk Canyon Access Improvements Public Utilities has transferred this access project to the Engineering and Capital Projects Department (ECP) and it will be included in the Kensington Improv 1 Capital Improvements Project (CIP).
 This project is currently in the 30% design phase.
 Implementation is anticipated Fall 2025. - North, Central, and Southern Tecolote Canyon Access crossing improvements are included with the Tecolote Canyon Trunk Sewer Replacement CIP project.

-The CIP project is currently in the permitting stage.
-The project implementation start date is estimated Winter 2021.
+The CIP project is in the permitting stage and anticipates receiving the final permit by Spring 2023.
+The project implementation start date is estimated Fall 2023.